Mapxus/SDKDoc/map/web/2-map-controllers.md

 <script async src="//jsfiddle.net/Mapxus/pLkdesr3/embed/result,js,css,html/"></script>

 ## Map Zoom and Compass Controller

 The map scale shows the scale at the current map zoom level.
-The map scale is not displayed by default, to add:
+The map scale is not displayed by default.

+* To display the zoom and compass controller:

 ```js
 // mapboxgl listener